Read this piece on Valleywag today about the New York Times hiring their first-ever Social Media Editor.

 No, she didn’t but yes, she did.
 That morning was this one.

-Jennifer is our first social media editor.
+Jennifer is our first social media editor and offers digital media services across the UK has the expertise and experience to help you get the most out of your website and grow your business to its true potential.
 What’s that?
 It’s someone who concentrates full-time on expanding the use of social media networks and publishing platforms to improve New York Times journalism and deliver it to readers.

 …She will help us get comfortable with the techniques, share best practices and guide us on how to more effectively engage a larger share of the audience on sites like Twitter, Facebook, Youtube, Flickr, Digg, and beyond.